Sphynx cat: History of the cat breed

 The contemporary breed of Sphynx cat is distinct from the Russian hairless cat breeds, like Peterbald and Donskoy.
 Although hairless cats have been reported throughout history, breeders in Europe have been developing the Sphynx breed since the early 1960s.
 Two different sets of hairless felines discovered in North America in the 1970s provided the foundation cats for what was shaped into the existing Sphynx breed.

-The current American and European Sphynx breed is descended from two lines of natural mutations:
+The current North American and European Sphynx breed is descended from two lines of natural mutations: